 MidiArp user interface consists of pages which are selected by encoder rotation.
 Each page displays a single parameter value.

 Clicking the encoder toggles parameter editing mode.
-Double clicking the encoder saves all arpeggiator setting in the currently selected memory slot on all but Main pages.
-Main page allows you to save current arpeggiator setting into a different memory slot.
+Double clicking the encoder saves all arpeggiator settings in the currently selected memory slot on all but the Main pages.
+The Main page allows you to save arpeggiator settings into a different memory slot.

 Unless parameter editing mode is in effect, pressing the switch starts the arpeggiator if it is stopped, and stops it if it is running.
 When running with LATCH mode set to on, pressing the switch will silence the currently playing notes without stopping the sequencer.
 Press the switch again with no notes playing if you need to stop the arpeggiator completely.